davidsneighbour/kollitsch.dev/content/components/hugo-youtube/index.md

 ---
 title: Youtube
 linkTitle: hugo-youtube
-description: "This shortcode replaces the internal youtube shortcode and adds an unobtrusive, privacy conscious and unbloated custom element for YouTube videos using lite-youtube-embed."
+description: "A shortcode to replace the internal youtube shortcode and add an unobtrusive, privacy conscious and unbloated custom element for YouTube videos using lite-youtube-embed."

 date: 2022-08-03T21:21:58+07:00
 publishDate: 2022-08-03T21:21:58+07:00